Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Theoretical model

 This formulation enables a unified description of quantum strategies by combining SU(2)-parameterized unitaries with multipartite entangled initial states.
-It also permits both analytical derivation of equilibrium conditions and numerical evaluation of team performance under various sabotage conditions.
+In this paper, we use this framework to compare induced joint-action statistics under identical information constraints.